 In 2015, I conducted a brief pilot study at a private IVF clinic in South India regarding the process of imaging and imagining human gametes in the ultrasound and extraction stages of IVF.
 This was a follow-up study after my doctoral research of more than five years on commercial surrogacy, ARTs and kinship in India (Majumdar, 2017).
 At the clinic, I found that medical processes map the human body through diagnostic tests that construct certain ideas of ageing that are then coalesced with chronological ageing.
 Such diagnosis is the most acute for women, often identifying their eggs or oocytes as ‘aged’ or ‘depleting’.
 Such diagnosis is not restricted to semantics alone (Martin 2001), but is visually measured through these tests.
 In addition, the idea of ageing and declining gametes is now being extended to men as well, in the ‘quality’ of sperm that a man would ejaculate for in-vitro fertilization.
 This is particularly provocative considering new research in the area of infertility is now beginning to focus on men and masculinities that are formed through the process of infertility treatment and sperm donation (Inhorn 2012).
 The intracystoplasmic sperm injection (ICSI) aims to ‘hand pick’ the best of the lot and manually inseminate the egg with the sperm in a petri-dish, for higher success rates.

 What form of ‘age’ and ‘ageing’ are becoming part of the conceptualization of decline within assisted reproduction?
 Below, I present three aspects of declining reproduction within ARTs that are deeply problematic.
+As the thematics of the biological clock. post-menopausal reproduction and infertility as chronic; develop—they blend into each other in representing the ways in which ARTs work in identifying declining reproduction.

 The biological clock